What is the Difference Between Ocular Hypertension and Glaucoma?

-An injury to the eye affecting either the structures involved in drainage or production of the aqueous fluid, certain diseases, and some medications can result in increased IOP.
+An injury to the eye affecting either the structures involved in drainage or production of the aqueous fluid can result in increased IOP.
 Race, age, and family history play a role as well.
 African Americans, people over the age of 40, and those with a family history of glaucoma all have increased risk.
-If a patient has thinner cornea they can be at a greater risk of ocular hypertension and glaucoma.
+If a patient has a thinner cornea, they can be at a greater risk of ocular hypertension and glaucoma.

 Prostaglandins - To increase the outflow of aqueous fluid from the eye